Sonata Addiction and Abuse

 What to Do If You Need Help Quitting

-When you need help quitting Sonata, call an addiction helpline and a certified drug counsellor will help to find a rehab centre that caters to your individual addiction treatment needs.
+When you need help quitting Sonata, call an addiction helpline and our Admissions Team will help to find a rehab centre that caters to your individual addiction treatment needs.
 Professional Sonata rehab centres provide facilities to help you detox from Sonata and fully recover from your addiction.

 If you notice you’re having allergic reactions to another medical condition when you take Sonata or are experiencing breathing difficulties, hives, skin rash and chest pain, consult a medical professional for emergency care.